 With winter lettuces, you can plant and use your bed all year round.
 They are the perfect successor crop for heavy feeders, as most lettuces are weak or medium feeders.
 Although the soil is covered, it is not used as much.
 You can find examples of your planting plan with winter lettuces here.

-You can read more about lettuce in mixed cultivation with good and bad neighbors in this article.
-You can also find tips on crop rotation and crop rotation here.
+You can read more about Lettuce in Mixed Cultivation With Good and Bad Companion Plants in this article.
+You can also find tips on succession cropping and crop rotation here.

 You can find tips on harvesting winter lettuce here, as you can harvest and enjoy some varieties, such as winter postelein and lamb's lettuce, several times.
 You can find out what you need to bear in mind when harvesting them below.
 Winter lettuces such as endive and radicchio, on the other hand, are harvested whole.